-- 62 Popular on fish, chicken, and scotch eggs, it gives an attractive, crisp, crunchy exterior.
-Ideal for foods that are to be served cold, as it stays crisp for hours. - coat in seasoned flour, to dry the food. - dip in beaten egg, then in breadcrumbs repeat till fully coated - press well, then shake off any excess. - Fresh breadcrumbs give a rough appearance.
-Make dry raspings or breadcrumbs by baking scraps of bread till golden, then crush or process to a fine crumb.
+- 51 Popular on fish, chicken, and scotch eggs, it gives an attractive, crisp, crunchy exterior.
+Ideal for foods that are to be served cold, as it stays crisp for hours. - Coat in seasoned flour, to dry the food.
+Dip in beaten egg, then breadcrumbs, repeat till fully coated, press well, then shake off any excess. - Fresh breadcrumbs give a rough appearance.
+Make dry breadcrumbs or raspings by baking scraps of bread till golden, then crush or process to a fine crumb.